SakibShahriar95/Developing-Data-Products-Assignment1/README.md

 Create a web page using R Markdown that features a map created with Leaflet.

-This is the visualization using Leaflet:
+The report is hosted on Rpubs:

 http://rpubs.com/Sakib678/476383